 To illustrate the results of an overview mapping task, the BIM Overview Map for the Laboratory Project defines the overall BIM Uses that the team has employed for the project which are Design Authoring, Energy Analysis, 4D Modeling, 3D Design Coordination, and Record Modeling (reference Figure 3-3).
-It identifies that Energy Analysis will be performed during the schematic design phase, whereas 4D Modeling and 3D Design Coordination will be performed during design development and the construction document phases.
-The map also identifies the key Information Exchanges that are shared between different parties.
+It identifies that Energy Analysis is performed during the schematic design phase, whereas 4D Modeling and 3D Design Coordination are performed during design development and the construction document phases.
+The map also identifies the critical Information Exchanges that are shared between different parties.